 Darkness was descending as we arrived…..

-We got down, pulled the hoods of our waterproof jackets over our heads, got our rucksacks on, and began walking.
-We had booked an apartment for two nights and written down directions how to find it, but in the darkness, the rain and the cold, it was hard to work out what was what.
-The town, small as it was, was very spread out.
+We got down, pulled the hoods of our waterproof jackets over our heads, eased our rucksacks on and began walking.
+We had booked an apartment for two nights and written down directions how to find it, but in the darkness, rain and cold, it was almost impossible to know what was what.
+Although the town was small, it had no perceptible centre and was very spread out.
 None of the houses had numbers.
-We walked in one direction, realised it was probably wrong, turned around and retraced our steps.
+We walked in one direction, realised it was probably wrong and then turned around and retraced our steps.

-We came to a town square, on one side of which was a supermarket (or supermercado).
+We came to a town square, on one side of which was a supermarket (or rather, supermercado).
 We went in there to buy some supplies and ask for directions.
-Inside we found a large, poorly lit place with a high ceiling, It was like a warehouse.
+Inside we found a large, poorly lit place with a high ceiling, like a warehouse.
 It seemed to have an excess of space and a shortage of goods.
 There were four shelved aisles.
-One of them was stacked, from top to bottom and on both sides, with bottles of wine and spirits; it was a familiar sight in areas of the world where people lived under cold grey skies and where the sun was an infrequent visitor.
+One of them was stacked, from top to bottom and on both sides, with bottles of wine and spirits: a familiar sight in areas of the world where people lived under cold grey skies and where the sun was an infrequent visitor.

 On the following day we went for a walk to the nearby Pumalin national park.
 It’s not a park as such with an official entrance and office, park rangers or officially designated trails.
 It’s a vast area of native forest which cannot be developed or farmed.
 We found an unsealed road leading to a high altitude lake and began walking.
 After a few hours, glimpses of the sun in the grey sky were blocked out by a heavy cold mist.
 As we ascended in a light rain, the road became a rock strewn track and the higher we went the colder it got until we found ourselves battling wind swept snow.
 We turned around and went back and by the time we reached Hornopiren – after 6 hours of walking – we were wet and cold.

-The bus drove on to a ferry; the ferry trip was 5 hours.
-Most people stayed inside.
-Constant rain fell and it was windy and cold on the deck.
-On our left were forested mountains soaring into the air, their peaks laden with snow, their bases lapped by water.
-On the other side was a succession of steep sided islands covered in heavy vegetation and tall trees, rising straight out of the water, like massive icebergs.
+We got on a bus which drove on to a ferry; the ferry trip was 5 hours.
+Constant rain fell and it was windy and cold on the deck and most people stayed inside.
+On our left were forested mountains soaring into the air, their peaks laden with snow; on our right, a succession of steep sided islands covered in heavy vegetation and tall trees rising straight out of the water, like massive icebergs.

-The road to Chaiten, in heavy rain, took us passed endless rainforest with huge ferns and creepers and dense thickets of trees and undergrowth.
-I had always assumed, incorrectly as it turns out, that rainforest was something unique to tropical climates.
-This area was also a section of the Pumalin national park – indicating just how extensive this national park area is.
+The road to Chaiten took us passed endless rainforest with huge ferns and creepers and dense thickets of trees and undergrowth, a part of the Pumalin national park.

-There are many of these reserves in Patagonia and as such, it forms one of the last great wilderness areas on the planet.
-One of the other great wilderness areas, also in South America, is the Amazon in Brazil.
-But this is a pale shadow of what it once was and is now under threat of complete annihilation due to large agro-concerns which keep clearing more of the Amazon – and murdering anyone, including the native Indians, who protest their vandalism.
-These agro concerns, whose produce such as soya is purchased by China, are similar to the murderous drug cartels in northern Mexico.
-The main difference in this case is that these cartels are officially sanctioned by the Brazilian government headed by the reactionary fanatic, President Bolsinaro.
+There are many national parks and reserves in Patagonia and as such, it forms one of the last great wilderness areas on the planet.
+One of the other great wilderness areas, also in South America, is the Amazon in Brazil – but this is a pale shadow of what it once was and is now under threat of complete annihilation due to large agro-concerns which keep clearing more of the Amazon – and murdering anyone, including the native Indians, who protest their vandalism.

 Arriving in Chaiten late in the afternoon in the rain, I got the same end- of- the -world feeling that I often got in a country town in outback Australia: wide straight streets lined with single level homes, a few shops and small supermarkets.
 In 2008, a good deal of the original town of Chaiten was destroyed by an eruption of the Chaiten volcano.
 The volcano was considered to be dormant.
 There was no record of it ever having erupted and so its sudden explosion in 2008 took everyone by surprise.